oasis-tcs/odata-vocabularies/examples/Org.OData.Core.V1.IsInterface-equivalence.md

-# interface Vocabulary
 **Namespace: [interface.sample](Org.OData.Core.V1.IsInterface-equivalence.xml)**

 The [implementation](#ReturnsWeight)'s signature differs from the [interface](#SalesDocumentWeight)'s signature in the following allowed ways:
 - Changed name of the binding parameter
-- Parameter type specialized from `Edm.EntityType` to a concrete entity type
+- Specialized parameter type from `Edm.EntityType` to a concrete entity type
-- Optional parameter is omitted from the implementation
+- Omitted optional parameter from the implementation
 - Changed type name of the return type
-- Changed name of the return type property that contains the weight, because this appears in a special `Weight` annotation
+- Changed name of the return type property that contains the weight, because this appears in the [`Weight`](#Weight) annotation
 - Changed name of the return type property that contains the unit, because this appears in the `Measures.Unit` annotation.